InformaticsMatters/squonk/openshift/templates/OPENSHIFT.md

 1. Now we are ready to start deploying.
 1.1 Create/edit setenv.sh
 1.2 `source setenv.sh`

+## Squonk Infrastructure

+Move into the squonk-infra directory

 2. Create the certificates used by Keycloak.
 The certs and keystores are protected by a single password that is spacified as the $OC_CERTS_PASSWORD variable.